 This is absolutely essential!
 Write something unique and interesting about each product (you’re passionate about your products and know everything about your niche, right?).
 You need to focus on the product’s features and benefits to make it appealing to your customers, and you definitely shouldn’t copy the description from a different website.
 The text should be about 200-300 words long.
 While creating your best product descriptions, don’t forget about SEO aspects: mention the keyword several times (but do not be too spammy).
 The optimal keyword density is about 3%.

 4) Write meta-tags (title and description)

-Google will use them to show a piece of text in search results right next the link to your website.
-The meta tags is easy to control with Yoast SEO WordPress plugin.
+Google will use them to show a piece of text in search results right next to the link to your website.
+The meta tags are easy to control with the Yoast SEO WordPress plugin.
 Sometimes Google can ignore your description and show some part of the on-page text with keywords instead.
 In this case, the best idea is to rewrite the description to make it more relevant for the search engine.

 5) Write SEO ALT-tags for your images

 If you include images in your product description, make sure to write ALT-tags for them – and don’t forget to include the keyword!

 This is really easy to do, and this simple action helps your web store become more accessible.
 This information is valuable to search engines, and Google pays great attention to ALT texts.